tsandefer/dsi_capstone_2/README.md

 Unfortunately, the Genius API does not provide access to data on "rejected" annotations.
 Thus, we need to use other features to help us distinguish between "good" and "bad" annotations.

 ### Engineered Features
-- votes per 100k viewers
+- Votes per 100k viewers
-- character count for text
+- Character count for text
-- word count for text
+- Word count for text
 - Cosine Similarity of annotation-lyric pair

 [Back to Top](#Table-of-Contents)

-# Exploratory Data Analysis
+## Distribution of Groups

 ### Top 12 Artists on Genius